Gilad Shalit: Debate in Israel

 In several incidents during 2009, leaders of the campaign to free Shalit demonstrated at the prisons in which Palestinian detainees were held, preventing visits by Palestinian prisoners' families.
 One such demonstration at the Erez crossing on the Gaza border blocked the passage of food and medicine to the Gaza Strip.

 Israel said it would not ease its blockade of Gaza until Shalit was freed.
-The abducted soldier's long plight was an extremely emotional issue within Israel, with large, tearful rallies on his birthdays and frequent media appearances by his father.
-Reflecting wide support for the cause, one Israeli TV anchor ended his daily newscast by mournfully reciting how many days the soldier has been held captive.

 Israeli opponents of such a deal spoke out, warning that releasing top Palestinian militants could result in the deaths of many Israelis in renewed attacks, as well as increased Palestinian motivation to abduct more soldiers in the future.
 Israeli analyst Dan Schueftan called the possible swap deal "the greatest significant victory for terrorism that Israel has made possible."

 On 17 October 2011, Purdue University Professor Louis Rene Beres made the case against freeing Shalit in an op-ed column in the Jerusalem Post:No modern government has the legal right to free terrorists in exchange for its own kidnapped citizens, military or civilian.
 Under long-standing international law, every state has a primary obligation to protect its citizens.
 Yet it appears that tomorrow, Israel Prime Minister Binyamin Netanyahu will exchange Palestinian terrorists for kidnapped IDF soldier Gilad Schalit.
 Any such exchange, however humane to Schalit and his family, would imperil thousands of other Israelis.